 Table 14.
-General DSNH CLIST parameters (continued) Parameter Value Comments WSPACE integer Specifies the primary size of SPACEUN.
-Specifies the primary size of the work data sets in the units given by SPACEUN.
+Gener Table 14.
+General DSNH CLIST parameters (continued) Parameter Value Comments WSPACE integer Specifies the primary size of the work data sets in the units given by SPACEUN.
 The default is 20.
 XLIB dsname Specifies the linkage editor include library that is to be used for Db2 routines.
 The default is "'prefix.SDSNLOAD"".
 XREF NO YES Specifies whether a sorted cross-reference listing of symbolic names that are used in source statements is to be printed with output from the precompiler.